-Pain radiating from the back to the front
+- Pain radiating from the back to the front

 First-time mothers might have several hours of early labor contractions without any cervical dilation.
 You should go to the hospital or call your delivering provider.

 4. Active labor contractions

-These are painful contractions that become more pronounced and indicate that delivery is approaching.
+These are painful labor inductions that become more pronounced and indicate delivery is approaching.
 The cervix dilates to about four to ten centimeters in this stage (6).

 What do active labor contractions feel like?